gee-community/msslib/docs/make_readme.md

 npm install --save-dev jsdoc-to-markdown
 ```

-# Generage README.md from guide.md and module JSDoc markup.
+# Generate README.md from guide.md and module JSDoc markup.

 1. Copy and paste the .js code w/ JSDoc markup to a module.js file.